Test-Time Adaptation for Unsupervised Combinatorial Optimization: Introduction

 \section{Introduction}

 Combinatorial optimization (CO) problems are central to many real-world applications, ranging from routing and scheduling to resource allocation and logistics~\citep{co}.
 These problems are notoriously hard to solve at scale due to their discrete and often non-convex structure.
 Neural combinatorial optimization (NCO) has emerged as a promising alternative to traditional solvers by learning solution heuristics directly from data~\citep{joshi2019efficient, joshi2022learning, gasse2019exact, hudson2022graph, bello2016neural, khalil2017learning, li2024fast, li2023t2t}.
-Recent advances in unsupervised learning (UL) frameworks have enabled the training of powerful solvers without requiring optimal or near-optimal solutions~\citep{karalias2020erdos, wang2023unsupervised, toenshoff2021graph, schuetz2022combinatorial, wang2022unsupervised}.
+Recent advances in unsupervised learning frameworks have enabled the training of powerful NCO solvers without requiring optimal or near-optimal solutions~\citep{karalias2020erdos, wang2023unsupervised, toenshoff2021graph, schuetz2022combinatorial, wang2022unsupervised}.

 Two primary paradigms have emerged within unsupervised NCO: \emph{generalization-focused} and \emph{instance-based} methods.
 The first focuses on learning problem-specific heuristics from a diverse set of training instances, aiming for strong \emph{generalization} to unseen problem instances~\citep{karalias2020erdos, wang2023unsupervised}.
 Once trained, these models are typically deployed to generate solutions in a single forward pass, with limited to no feedback or adaptation to the specific test instance.
-While this allows for efficient inference, it limits performance in scenarios involving distribution shifts or dynamic constraints, common conditions in real-world applications~\citep{dco, zhang2021solving}. \looseness=-1

-In contrast, the second paradigm focuses on \emph{instance-specific} optimization, where a model is optimized independently for each test instance, aiming for instance-wise good solutions, without requiring access to a training dataset containing diverse graph structures~\citep{schuetz2022combinatorial, ichikawa2024controlling, heydaribeni2024distributed}.
-As a result, this paradigm stays unaffected by distribution shifts and dynamic changes, but fails to leverage transferable structures and is potentially susceptible to becoming trapped in poor local optima during optimization~\citep{wang2023unsupervised, liao2025dyco}.
+While this allows for efficient inference, it limits performance in scenarios involving distribution shifts or dynamic constraints, common conditions in real-world applications~\citep{dco, zhang2021solving}.
+In contrast, the second paradigm focuses on \emph{instance-specific} optimization, where a model is optimized independently for each test instance, aiming for instance-wise good solutions, without requiring access to a training dataset containing diverse problem structures~\citep{schuetz2022combinatorial, ichikawa2024controlling, heydaribeni2024distributed}.
+As a result, this paradigm stays unaffected by distribution shifts and dynamic changes, but fails to leverage transferable structures and is potentially susceptible to becoming trapped in poor local optima during optimization~\citep{wang2023unsupervised, liao2025dyco}.\looseness=-1

 A natural idea is to unify these paradigms by adapting a trained generalizable model to each test instance.
 Perhaps surprisingly, we find that simply fine-tuning trained unsupervised NCO models at test time can perform \emph{worse} than optimizing from random initialization, even under identical objectives and optimization budgets.
 This counterintuitive behavior reveals a fundamental incompatibility between distribution-level training and instance-level optimization in unsupervised NCO: the optimization landscape around trained parameters may not be conducive to rapid adaptation, potentially due to overfitting or local minima.